olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 - **No bank required**: You're your own bank
 - **Limited Supply**: Only 21 million BTC will ever exist
-- **Permissionless**: Anyone with internet can use it around the world
+- **Accessible**: Anyone with internet can use it around the world
 - **Transparent**: The entire ledger is public and people can verify transactions
-- **Borderless**: Send money anywhere and anytime, again without the need of a bank
+- **Bankless**: Send money anywhere and anytime, again without the need of a bank

 ### Assignment